adonisjs/assembler/README.md

 ]
 ```

-### addPolicy
+### addPolicies
-Register AdonisJS bouncer policy to the list of `policies` object exported from the `app/policies/main.ts` file.
+Register AdonisJS bouncer policies to the list of `policies` object exported from the `app/policies/main.ts` file.

 > [!IMPORTANT]
 > This codemod expects the `app/policies/main.ts` file to exist and must export a `policies` object from it.